hixair/Data-center-temperature-monitor/README.md

 ![breadboard2](img/breadboard.png "breadboard2")

 I spliced the sensors to Cat5 network cables and ended with mini-XLR connectors (they have 3 pins and a locking lever).
-The DS18B20 is accessed through a one wire bus, it means that they are all connected to the same wire and you can add some sensors as long as you power them accordingly.
+The DS18B20 is accessed through a one wire bus, it means that they are all connected to the same wire and you can add sensors as long as you power them accordingly.

 ![The Wire](img/The_Wire.jpg "The Wire")